 ★ IMAGE BY BERNADETTE DOOLAN

 Wexford Arts Centre successfully applied to Culture Ireland for travel assistance on behalf of several participating artists.
 Their Executive Director Elizabeth Whyte will also travel to Kathmandu to offer the support of

-Culture Ireland offered very practical support in the form of a travel grant enabling several of the artists to be present at their exhibition in Nepal.
+Culture Ireland offered support in the form of a travel grant enabling several of the artists to be present at their exhibition in Nepal.